Hadnut/squash-dashboards/SUPABASE_SETUP.md

 );

 -- Create indexes for better query performance
+CREATE INDEX idx_players_name ON players(name);
 CREATE INDEX idx_matches_match_day_id ON matches(match_day_id);
 CREATE INDEX idx_matches_date ON matches(date DESC);
 CREATE INDEX idx_match_days_date ON match_days(date DESC);

 -- Enable Row Level Security (RLS)
+ALTER TABLE players ENABLE ROW LEVEL SECURITY;
 ALTER TABLE match_days ENABLE ROW LEVEL SECURITY;
 ALTER TABLE matches ENABLE ROW LEVEL SECURITY;

--- Create policies to allow public read/write access -- (You can make these more restrictive later with authentication) CREATE POLICY "Allow public read access on match_days" ON match_days FOR SELECT
+-- Create policies to allow public read/write access -- (You can make these more restrictive later with authentication) CREATE POLICY "Allow public read access on players"
+  ON players FOR SELECT
+  TO anon
+  USING (true);

+CREATE POLICY "Allow public insert access on players" ON players FOR INSERT
+  TO anon
+  WITH CHECK (true);

+CREATE POLICY "Allow public update access on players" ON players FOR UPDATE
+  TO anon
+  USING (true);

+CREATE POLICY "Allow public delete access on players" ON players FOR DELETE
+  TO anon
+  USING (true);

+CREATE POLICY "Allow public read access on match_days" ON match_days FOR SELECT
   TO anon